Information for conference organisers

 - Printed copies (if applicable) will be prepared and shipped shortly after the online publication of the articles.
 The communicating editor will be supplied with PDF proofs of the cover.

-Preparing your proceedings paper
+Open Preparing your proceedings paper

 IOP Conference Series uses author-supplied PDFs for all online and print publication.
 Authors must prepare their papers using Microsoft Word or LaTeX, according to the guidelines and templates, and then convert these files to PDF.